-Oral testing is the most economical and convenient method of testing for pre-employment screening or random drug screenings and is among the most popular methods of testing.
+Oral testing is the most economical and convenient method of testing for pre-employment or random drug screenings and is among the most popular testing methods.
 Mouth swab testing is used at every stage of the hiring process, not just at the last step.
-As well as testing for potential employees, random oral testing can be performed on current employees as well.
-Because oral testing is the most economical and convenient method of testing, current employees should be concerned as well, as they may be subject to a random oral evaluation.
+As well as testing for potential employees, random oral testing can also be performed on current employees.
+Because oral testing is the most economical and convenient testing method, current employees should also be concerned, as they may be subject to a random oral evaluation.

 Which Employers Conduct Mouth Swab Tests?

-A large number of companies, including big retailers like Amazon, utilize mouth swab drug testing.
-Before applying for any company, you can check their policies to find out which test they use and when.
-Drug tests are typically administered by companies that are part of union agreements or safety-critical organizations such as transportation, energy generation, and construction, among others.
-Drug testing is also common in federal employment.
+A large number of organizations, including big retailers like Amazon, utilize mouth swab drug testing.
+Before applying for any company, you can check their policies to determine which test they use and when.
+Drug tests are typically administered by companies that are part of union agreements or safety-critical organizations such as transportation, energy generation, and construction.
+Drug testing is also standard in federal employment.
 For example, federal employees who handle classified information or national security are subject to more rigorous testing because they handle sensitive information.

 Law enforcement agencies have seen an increase in mouth swab testing as their primary objective is to safeguard the health, life, property, and safety of others.
 People working in this capacity are tested more frequently to guarantee the well-being of others subordinate to them.
 In general, employers across the United States are becoming more cautious.
 To maintain the safety, security, and efficiency of their working environment, they are turning to substance testing to prevent substance abuse.